 Medical conditions that contribute to fatigue include:

-And sleep disorders include:
+Sleep disorders include:

 Speak to your healthcare provider if you think a medical condition or sleep disorder could be causing your afternoon tiredness.
 They can run tests to confirm.